 |Writers on Writing

 Writers on Writing is a literary salon, where published authors will read from their books, talk about their creative process, and answer questions.
 A new author is featured each week.
-After the Q&A, authors will offer a writing exercise based on their book, with time to share writing before the end of the session.
+After the Q&A, authors offer a writing exercise based on their book, with time to share writing at the end of the session.
 If you've ever read a book and wanted to speak with the author, this class is for you.
-You'll also have the opportunity to get a signed copy of the book.
-Featured authors for this session include:
+Here’s the 2020 line-up: